library(ggplot2)

 Use SVG??

-Alternatively, we could tell knitr to use the svg device instead!
+device instead!
 Vector graphics always look nice!

-p + ggtitle("Seminal ggplot2 scatterplot example, dev = 'svg'")
++ ggtitle("Seminal ggplot2 scatterplot example, dev = 'svg'") p

 It’s so crisp!
 But, for word documents especially, this could be a problem, as the images might not show up.
 The nice thing about png is it should be usable in just about any format!